-8.6 You must not engage in conduct that is calculated to impede or disrupt the consideration of a matter under the Procedures.

-- 8.7 You must comply with a reasonable and lawful request made by a person exercising a function under the Procedures.
-A failure to make a written or oral submission invited under the Procedures will not constitute a breach of this clause. - 8.8 You must comply with a practice ruling made by the Office under the Procedures.
+- 9.6 You must not engage in conduct that is calculated to impede or disrupt the consideration of a matter under the Procedures. - 9.7 You must comply with a reasonable and lawful request made by a person exercising a function under the Procedures.
+A failure to make a written or oral submission invited under the Procedures will not constitute a breach of this clause. - 9.8 You must comply with a practice ruling made by the Office under the the Procedures

-Disclosure of information about the consideration of a matter under the Procedures
+Procedures.
+Disclosure of information about the consideration of a matter under

-- 8.9 All allegations of breaches of this code must be dealt with under and in accordance with the Procedures. - 8.10 You must not allege breaches of this code other than by way of a complaint made or initiated under the Procedures. - 8.11 You must not make allegations about, or disclose information about, suspected breaches of this code at council, committee or other meetings, whether open to the public or not, or in any other forum, whether public or not. - 8.12 You must not disclose information about a complaint you have made alleging a breach of this code or any other matter being considered under the Procedures except for the purposes of seeking legal advice, unless the disclosure is otherwise permitted under the Procedures. - 8.13 Nothing under this Part prevents a person from making a public interest disclosure to an appropriate public authority or investigative authority under the Public Interest Disclosures Act 1994.
+- 9.9 All allegations of breaches of this code must be dealt with under and in accordance with the Procedures. - 9.10 You must not allege breaches of this code other than by way of a complaint made or initiated under the Procedures. - 9.11 You must not make allegations about, or disclose information about, suspected breaches of this code at council, committee or other meetings, whether open to the public or not, or in any other forum, whether public or not. - 9.12 You must not disclose information about a complaint you have made alleging a breach of this code or a matter being considered under the Procedures except for the purposes of seeking legal advice, unless the disclosure is otherwise permitted under the Procedures. - 9.13 Nothing under this Part prevents a person from making a public interest disclosure to an appropriate public authority or investigative authority under the Public Interest Disclosures Act 1994.